Amos Chapter Eight

 The time of harvest was usually a time of joy in the nation of Israel.
 They worshiped in the temple and praised God for His provision.
 This time, the harvest was going to be different because they were going to receive punishment instead of fruit.
 There would be no songs of worship; only silence as they faced judgment.

-Hear this, you who trample the needy and do away with the poor of the land,
+Listen, you who swallow the needy and destroy the poor of the land!

 A good measure of a nation or man, is how they treat those who are in need.
 We remember that Amos was a shepherd and so he would have known what it was like to struggle with poverty.
 That is why God would use him to speak to the leaders about Israel's treatment of their poor citizens.